brisbanemakerspace/bms-wiki/policies/teams.md

 * a team leader (as elected by the team from time to time)
 * an operations page on the wiki that contains:
 	* the goal of the team
-  * the physical area they want to look after (if relevant)
+  * the area they want to look after (physical, digital, or other)
   * what policies govern their team area
   * what budgets they have access to